elogind/elogind/docs/CREDENTIALS.md

    [`elogind-stub`](https://www.freedesktop.org/software/elogind/man/elogind-stub.html)
    UEFI kernel stub is used.
-This allows placing encrypted credentials in the EFI System Partition, which are then picked up by `elogind-stub` and passed to the kernel and ultimately userpace where elogind receives them.
+This allows placing encrypted credentials in the EFI System Partition, which are then picked up by `elogind-stub` and passed to the kernel and ultimately userspace where elogind receives them.
 This is useful to implement secure parameterization of vendor-built and signed initial RAM disks, as userspace can place credentials next to these EFI kernels, and be sure they can be accessed securely from initrd context.